jacksleight/statamic-bard-texstyle/README.md

 2. Uninstall `jacksleight/bard-paragraph-style`, either through the control panel or composer
 3. Install `jacksleight/statamic-bard-textstyle`, either through the control panel or composer
 4. Move and rename `config/bard-paragraph-style.php` to `config/statamic/bard_textstyle.php`
-5. Check that your buttons are enabled, either through the control panel or the yaml file(s)
+5. Check that your buttons are enabled, either through the control panel or the yaml files
 6. That's it!

-Any existing styles with no type set will default to paragraph styles.
-Buttons can now be toggled through the control panel and there's no need to give each style a button name (unless you want to).